yukikitayama/leetcode-python/README.md

 - Binary search
 - Morris traversal

+## Thinking

+- As intuitive as the problem seems to be, you might stumble over the implementation.
+It's natural.

 ## Action

 - [ ] Review A star in [1091.
 Shortest Path in Binary Matrix](https://leetcode.com/problems/shortest-path-in-binary-matrix/)